-Α Memorandum of Understanding (MoU) was signed with Colorcon Asia Pvt Ltd, Verna Goa for the "Vision implementation All" of for
+A Memorandum of Understanding (MoU) was signed with Colorcon Asia Pvt Ltd, Verna Goa for the implementation of "Vision for All"

 Programme Under the MoU, Colorcon Asia Pvt.
 Limited, contributed an amount of ₹ 1.00 crore, which was utilised for eye checkups of 2.37 lakh school children, across the State.
-Ophthalmic surgeries. besides distribution of spectacles to the needy students were done free of cost.
+Ophthalmic surgeries. besides distribution spectacles to the needy students were done free of cost.
 This initiative was one of its kind, perhaps the first time in the Under this programme, 253 country. patients underwent free eye Surgeries, and 1608 pairs of spectacles were distributed free of charge.